IshikawaRasoto/integration-workshop-3/docs/RiskAnalysis.md

 | R19  | Overbudget due to price changes in components | 1 | 3 | 3  | Change the components to cheaper replacements that are less powerful but works in the project scope |
 | R20  | Team disagreement on feature scope or design | 1 | 2 | 2  | Discuss the changes properly, and have a vote to settle the disagreement |
 | R21  | Power supply is unstable or insufficient | 1 | 1 | 1  | Replace with a more powerful power supply or make it work with batteries |

-> [!NOTE]
-> The mitigation strategy is only a preview, after discussion it will be created the risk response plan.